-- Hair should be neat and well-groomed and without foreign objects such as, hair combs and hair picks, or other items that could be used as or used to hide weapons or drug paraphernalia. - No facial jewelry except eyeglasses.
-(Example: no lip, tongue, nose, or eyebrow jewelry.) - No dental grills, unless surgically attached by a dentist. - No book bags are permitted. - No blankets are permitted.
+- Hair should be neat and well-groomed and without foreign objects, such as hair combs and hair picks or other items that could be used as, or used to hide, weapons or drug paraphernalia. - No facial jewelry except eyeglasses.
+(Example: no lip, tongue, nose, or eyebrow jewelry.) - No dental grills, unless surgically attached by a dentist. - No book bags are permitted.